"Find out the regulations for traveling with

 International Health Certificate for Dogs and Cats

 If you’re planning on traveling with your pet over international borders or state lines, you’ll need the proper documentation.
 An international health certificate for dogs and cats, or Certificate of Veterinary Inspection, is an official document stating that your pet is in good health and is free of contagious diseases and parasites.
 A health certificate must be issued by a USDA-accredited veterinarian.
 At Blue Cross Pet Hospital, our vets are accredited, and we have dedicated staff who keep up to date on the latest changes in regulations.
+Give us a call at (818) 980-1313 today!

 The Difference Between Domestic and International Travel